Friday, November 1, 2024

 When she mentioned that she really, really liked it, I decided right then to gift it to her as a surprise housewarming gift.
 This is the "Elvira" top I had made during Gudrun Erla's first Quarantine Quilt Along back in 2020.
 Thanks to all the good lessons I learned this trip, I was able to successfully quilt this one on the longarm without too many problems.

 I'll do a full finish report on it tomorrow since there were a few more lessons learned both during and after it was quilted.
-Although this is the shot of it fresh off the longarm, before we left it was also trimmed, bound and gifted!
+Like the fact that I didn't learn until after it was finished that I actually loaded it onto the frame wrong!
+Although this is the shot of it fresh off the longarm, before we left it was also trimmed, bound and gifted.

 In my previous post, I noted that I had done some additional piecing and that was for another gift -- this time to christen the friend's new craft room in her new home.